 The Mentorship Program was launched in 2009-10 and is designed to connect each Grade 11 student with an adult (or mentor) from the broader community.
-The mentor serves as a guide, resource, and contact to the student during a three to five day work experience between semesters.
-This experience offers students a chance to reflect on the role of work in their lives and in society by learning about a job or career in an intimate and experiential manner.
+The mentor serves as a guide, resource, and contact to the student as part of their English and Perspectives courses.
+This experience offers students a chance to reflect on the role of service and/or work in their lives and in society by learning from a mentor in a personal and meaningful manner.
 It also allows them to make potentially significant connections in the work world.
 Generally, students have found their mentors to be positive and helpful individuals.
 To find out more about the Mentorship Program check the link on the Splash!
 Page or e-mail mentorship@tdchristian.ca.